 Additionally, a blocked vent pipe may also be responsible for low water levels in the toilet bowl.
 Vent pipes allow air into the plumbing system and help maintain balanced air pressure, enabling smooth water flow.
 If the vent pipe is clogged, it can cause a partial vacuum in the pipes, resulting in reduced water flow and eventually low water levels in the bowl.
 These common culprits responsible for low toilet bowl water can be fixed by calling a professional plumber and having them either repair or replace the malfunctioning part.

-You may also like: American Standard: The Best Toilet for Your Bathroom
+You may also like: Best Toilet Bowl Disinfectant: Keeping Your Bathroom Clean and Safe

 The Importance of Proper Toilet Flushing Mechanisms